alf45tar/PedalinoMini/README.md

 The app made with [Blynk](https://www.blynk.cc) will be released soon.
 The app will not for free because Blynk is charging you Blynk.Energy cost (the required energy pack cost 13.99 euro).
 I will not earn any buck from Blynk.

 Unfortunately there is no way to try before buying.
-Until they will not change their business model I strongly discourage any purchase because I cannot guarantee that the app will fit your purpose.
+Until they will not change their business model I am not suggesting any purchase because I cannot guarantee that the app will fit any purpose.

 Blynk is the best solution I found to develop an iOS/Android app.
 With a resonable upfront cost you can receiving my app updates or you can decide to modify my app yourself according to your needs.